kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 And most important—AI engineering first!
 What do I mean by this?

-- Feature branches - each agent has its own branch.
+- Feature branches - each agent has its own branch. (deep dive https://kyrylai.com/2025/08/04/cursor-railway-vibe-coding-pr-environments/)
 - Bulletproof testing & evaluations - CI/CD, customer criteria, end-to-end tests each agent can run on demand.
 - Each agent has its own cloud environment and can be verified independently.
 - Anyone can contribute to the project: via Slack, Web, API, Custom UI, Editors.